alexenglish/VerusExtras/README.md

 Spend a single, specific UTXO to a given address, minus the fee.
 Specify the UTXO TXID and VOUT, and the address to send to.
 Uses spendutxos.sh to do most of the work.

 ### sweepaddres.sh
 Sweeps all funds from an address to another address, less a transaction fee.
 First argument is the address to sweep, second address is the destination.
 The funds are all sent in a single transaction and generate a single UTXO (not chunked for staking considerations, etc.).
+Any address can be used for the source or destination - a private address, transparent address, or an ID referenced by i-address or name (with @); if using an ID name, make sure to use quotes if it contains any whitespace or non-alphanumeric characters to be safe, especially on the destination.

 ## Transaction Data